aws-samples/aws-service-catalog-reference-architectures/labs/end-to-end-it-lifecycle-management/resources/README-SNOW-ACCOUNT-CONFIG.md

 - `SCEC2ConnectLaunchRole` - This role is an internal role created for your ServiceNow-Service Catalog connector.
 This role is associated with EC2 product while setting up your SNOW-SC test portfolio.
 - `SnowEndUser` - This role is mapped to the ServiceNow side role to which access to launch the products from a portfolio is given.
 This role has AWSServiceCatalogEndUserFullAccess managed policy associated with it and will have access to SNOW-SC test portfolio from your catalog.
 - `SCSyncUser` - This user has ServiceCatalogAdminReadOnlyAccess policy associated it with.
-This user is used by Service catalog- Service now connector for synchronizing portfolios, products, etc.
+This user is used by ServiceNow-Service Catalog connector for synchronizing portfolios, products, etc.
 - `SCEndUser` - Within ServiceNow, the SCEndUser is mapped to snow-stsuser-account.
 SCEndUser has access to assume SnowEndUser role.

 In this **ServiceNow** task: